Key Takeaways

 How We Decide

-Variety selection on our farms follows a decision matrix:
+Variety selection follows a decision matrix:

 1. Altitude and microclimate -- Geisha needs higher elevation (above 1,600m).
 Castillo performs well across all our elevations.